vgrabelnikov/Billing-Data-Loader/README.md

         --suffix csv \
         --events 'create-object','update-object'

-## Several Clouds
+## Several Billing Accounts
-If you have several clouds - you can combine billing data between them inside same cluster.
+If you have several clouds inside several billing accounts - you can combine billing data between them inside same ClickHouse cluster.
-For each billing account use separate target tables.
+For each billing account use separate function instance and separate target table.
 You can combine them with such view:

     create view db1.bill_all on cluster '{cluster}'
     as